protesilaos/my-website/_codelog/2022-06-07-denote-introduction.md

 At the time, I wrote a toy package called "Unassuming Sidenotes of Little Significance" (USLS---also pronounced as "useless") which helped me experiment with the workflow without having to rely on awkward shell scripts.
-Bringing everything into Emacs allowed me to standarise things and offered an opportunity to tinker with Elisp.
+Bringing everything into Emacs allowed me to standardise things and offered an opportunity to tinker with Elisp.

 Fast-forward to present time: I have already written a few packages for Emacs and am better with Elisp.
 USLS was never meant to be anything